A brief biog..

 I am a retired physician, pianist and organist and now have a second ‘career' as a concert organizer in Ealing.

 Medical career : I studied medicine at Cambridge University and Westminster Medical School, qualifying in 1970.
 I was a junior doctor at St George's Hospital Tooting, and wrote an MD thesis on magnesium in diabetes.
-I was appointed Consultant Physician at Ealing Hospital in 1982, specialising in acute medicine and diabetes, and undertook extensive research on diabetes within the Asian community, notably the Southall Diabetes Survey (1985).
+I was appointed Consultant Physician at Ealing Hospital in 1982, specialising in general medicine and diabetes, and undertook extensive research on diabetes within the Asian community, notably the Southall Diabetes Survey (1985).
 Later on, I became heavily involved in the education and welfare of junior doctors, both at Ealing Hospital and at the Royal College of Physicians.
 I retired in 2006 after a hugely fulfilling and enjoyable career, to devote myself entirely to music.
 So my medical career is now only a distant memory.

 Piano : I was educated at Westminster Abbey Choir School, obtaining gold and silver medals in Associated Board exams, and continued my studies as a music scholar at Clifton College, Bristol.
 As a Cambridge medical student there was little time to pursue musical activities, but in 1968 I commenced studies with James Gibb, Head of Keyboard at the Guildhall School, performing Beethoven's Hammerklavier sonata there in 1972.
 Thereafter, my studies with Jimmy Gibb continued for almost 40 years.
 I gave many concerts in West London and elsewhere, as concerto soloist, recitalist, accompanist and chamber musician.
 This included performances of concerti by Mozart, Beethoven, both Brahms, Chopin, Mendelssohn, Grieg, and Schumann.
-I am now past my 'sell-by' date, with some arthritis and platform nerves, so my solo piano playing career has drawn to a close, although I still perform in some chamber music concerts.
+I am now past my 'sell-by' date, so my piano playing takes second place to concert organizing, although I still perform in some chamber music concerts.